twilio-professional-services/twilio-pay-ai-agent/README.md

 - Uses OpenAI model and ChatCompletion API in `LLMService`: The application integrates OpenAI's language model through the ChatCompletion API to power the AI Assistant's conversational capabilities.
 It supports both streaming and non-streaming responses, providing flexibility for different use cases.

-- Jest for unit testing: The project includes a comprehensive suite of unit tests written with Jest, ensuring code reliability and robustness during development and deployment.

 ## Prerequisites for Pay Processing

 - Create a [Stripe Account](https://docs.stripe.com/get-started/account)